OpenBCI/Documentation/docs/11ForDevelopers/01-SoftwareDevelopment.md

 GUI v5.0+ uses the Brainflow-Java package.
 When starting a new project with OpenBCI hardware for the first time, it is important to check that you can connect the hardware properly, [depending on your biosensing setup](ForDevelopersLanding#biosensing-setups).

 We recommend using the GUI to start your project and check signals before moving towards full integration.
-Furthermore, we recommend using the GUI's Networking Widget to stream live data for proof-of-concept via UDP, LSL, OSC, or Serial.
+Furthermore, we recommend using the GUI's Networking Widget to stream data for proof-of-concept via UDP, LSL, OSC, or Serial.
 This allows you to visualize real-time and playback data in the GUI while modifying your application in a separate IDE.

 ## Supported Boards